 International Interior Images is a LowC02 business certified by the Carbon Reduction Institute (CRI) under the NoCO2 Program.
 To achieve this status and become a low carbon business, International Interior Images undertook the following process:

-International Interior Images have committed to offset their operational emissions in an approved Gold Standard project which is also meets the requirements of the National Carbon Offset Standards; namely the Cambodia: Access to Clean Water through Ceramic Purifiers Project.
+International Interior Images have committed to offset their operational emissions in an approved Gold Standard project which also meets the requirements of the National Carbon Offset Standards; namely the Cambodia: Access to Clean Water through Ceramic Purifiers Project.

 By meeting the requirements of LowCO2 certification under the NoCO2 Program, International Interior Images is now a low carbon business.
 International Interior Images have measured and offset their operational emissions, as outlined above.